 Was it worth it?
 No doubt, we’ve shared some great memories in this house with family and friends and have loved every minute of it and it’s ours.

 If you’re asking a builder “Should I knock down and build or move into an established home?” the predictable answer is, knock down and build.
-However this might not be right for you.
+However, this might not be right for you.
 I recommend when making big decisions you seek professional financial advice.

 For me, life is about sharing magical moments with people, building relationships, sharing in laughter and reward for effort.

 Will it be tough?
-I won’t lie, one day you’re living an ordinary super busy life, then next, you’re making decisions about colours here there and everywhere and the pressure can get to you sometimes.
-6 to 8 months may seem like a long time to build a house, but surprisingly things are moving a million miles a hour and you can feel overwhelmed having to make so many decisions in your already busy life.
+I won’t lie, one day you’re living an ordinary super busy life, then next, you’re making decisions about colors here there and everywhere and the pressure can get to you sometimes.
+6 to 8 months may seem like a long time to build a house, but surprisingly things are moving a million miles an hour and you can feel overwhelmed having to make so many decisions in your already busy life.